 Figure 8 shows a typical higher temperature solder-reflow profile for SMD packages using traditional SnPb solder.
 Figure 9 provides a typical maximum solder-reflow profile for SMD packages, using Pb-free solders.
 Comparison of the two figures reveals the extent to which Pb-free processing may require higher maximum process temperatures.

-Reflow soldering of through-hole devices is acceptable, as long as the plastic body of the device is not exposed to excessive temperatures.
-Exceptions to the above are the SA and SB package types, which have a thermoplastic housing that can deform if exposed to such high temperatures.
-If it is necessary to perform a reflow process on these packages, a special protective pallet must be built to shield the SA and SB packages so that the temperature of the housings does not exceed 170°C.
+Reflow soldering of through-hole devices is acceptable if the plastic body of the device is not exposed to excessive temperatures.
+Exceptions to the above are the SL package type, which has a thermoplastic housing that can deform if exposed to such high temperatures.
+If it is necessary to perform a reflow process on these packages, a special protective pallet must be built to shield the package so that the temperature of the housings does not exceed 210°C.

 When performing wave soldering, adequate spacing between the body of the device and the board should be maintained, and only halide-free fluxes should be used.
-For ACS75x current sensors, package CA or CB , a preheat ramp rate of 2 to 5°C/s may be used.
+For ACS75x current sensor package CA or CB, which have very high thermal mass, a preheat ramp rate of 2 to 5°C/s may be used.

-Frequently, when a device is removed after mounting on a PCB, mechanical damage occurs to the device.
+Frequently, when a device that has been soldered on a PCB is removed, mechanical damage can occur to the device, such as internal delaminations.
 Before removing a device, a full qualified reflow profile should be completed, observing prebake and other MSL precautions, and no attempt to remove the device should be attempted before or after the solder has fully reflowed, and the device can be removed with minimal mechanical effort.